Appearance

 - Whether you received a quota warning or automatic upgrade email, and the date it was sent.

-Providing these details helps the support team investigate your traffic data quickly.
+Providing these details lets the support team compare your own records against Optimole's CDN-side data for the same dates.

 📝 Note: For details on what happens when your plan limits are exceeded, see What happens if I exceed plan limits?.